 KMQ: I work in an institution that obviously still cares about the physical encounter with the photograph—we are a brick-and-mortar building with fairly traditional gallery spaces.
 However, in addition to framed works on walls, we often show film and moving images; we also work with artists who create installations.
 We frequently schedule projects made for the screen—both online and offline—via our digital program and our Media Wall, a permanent space on the ground floor that is visible both by gallery visitors and passers-by.

 Additionally, I work on book projects and public commissions, so I am very used to considering work for different contexts and platforms.
 Good work is good work, but work in the wrong context or form will always be a huge disappointment.
-Again I’ll go back to the importance of clearly communicating your intentions: is your ideal context for the work a book, a magazine spread or an exhibition?
+This goes back to the importance of clearly communicating your intentions: is your ideal context for the work a book, a magazine spread or an exhibition?
 State it and ensure that we judges know how and where you intend the work to meet its audience.

 LC: In your opinion, what steps have the most impact on a photographer’s career?
 Should all photographers aim to sign to a gallery or publish a photobook?
 Are competitions and portfolio reviews critical for exposure?